RobPavey/wikitree-sourcer/docs/contributors/setup_guide.md

 ### Clone the repository

+Actually, the prefered way is now to create a fork.

 There are some instructions here: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository but they seem somewhat out of date.
 This all you need to do:

 In a terminal window (Mac) or command window (PC) change directory to where you want to put your development folder.
 NOTE: you can use the terminal window in vscode also.